nezvers/VGM2TFI-Windows/README.md

  Port of Shiru's VGM2TFI - Sega Genesis instrument ripper Original project used Unix libraries.

-It includes [kiyolee's ZLIB port](https://github.com/kiyolee/zlib-win-build) It would be better integrated, but I wanted to get the project build.
+It includes [kiyolee's ZLIB port](https://github.com/kiyolee/zlib-win-build) It should be better integrated with linking, but I wanted to get the project build.